imamousenotacat/re-browser-use/README.md

 pip install patchright
-patchright install chromium --with-deps --no-shell uv pip install browser-use==0.4.5 # This is the last version I've patched so far
+patchright install chromium --with-deps --no-shell pip install browser-use==0.5.0 # This is the last version I've patched so far
 ```

 Now execute the program